bahboi/bahboi.github.io/content/about/index.md

 title: "About Me"
 date: 2022-08-02T10:52:04-07:00
 draft: false
-description: Desc
+description: This is an about me page
 ---

-I am here.
+I just started this github pages personal blog.